 The SHSAT (Specialized High Schools Admissions Test) is used by the New York City Specialized High Schools to determine admission into the school.
-Performance on the SHSAT is the sole factor used when determining admission to a New York City Specialized High School.
+Performance on the SHSAT is the sole factor used when determining admission to a New York City Specialized High School, which is why SHSAT prep is so important.
 Certain other schools in the country also use the SHSAT for admission.
 The SHSAT is broken down into two large sections – Verbal and Math.
 However, the verbal section is actually broken down into Revising/Editing and Reading Comprehension.

 Work at your own pace

 In-depth lessons and full-length practice tests

 Full access to all of our online test prep and educational materials

 We cover all aspects of the test: Reading, Language, and Math

 Small classes (8 students or less) allows each student to receive the instructor’s attention

 62.5 hours of class-time plus 3 practice tests